webalys-hq/streamlinehq-npm/README.md

 ### How to change style, size, etc
 Streamline images are just `.svg` files.
 As a rule of thumb you should either render them as images and change the styles of the `<img>` tag, either inline render them as svg and change styles with css.
 Check out an example app's code to see more options.
+Some images can be styled directly by passing `fill` or `stroke` attributes (in React), while others can be styled only with CSS.
+When in doubt, check the image source file.
 Please note that your project's build system must know how to handle `.svg` files.
 For instance, `create-react-app` does that out of the box.

 ### I cannot use `.env` file, which options do I have?